-Osteosarcomas, tumors that arise from bone, can occur at any age, and sometimes affects children.
+A subset of sarcoma, osteosarcomas (or tumors that arise from bone) can occur at any age, and sometimes affect children.
 Treatment of osteosarcoma requires a careful and precise method of treatment to reduce the risk of side effects and contribute to a successful outcome for both adult patients and pediatric cancer patients.

-Potentially higher doses of radiation and a low incidence of side effects are what make proton therapy an option worth considering for bone tumors, like osteosarcoma and Ewing sarcoma.
-In cases where complete removal of a bone tumor is not possible, proton therapy may be used to treat tumors without exposing surrounding tissues to high doses of radiation.
+Potentially higher doses of radiation and a low incidence of side effects are also what give proton therapy an advantage in Ewing sarcoma, another tumor arising from bone.
+Over the past decade, researchers from the University of Florida Health Proton Therapy Institute have published multiple landmark papers on the use of proton therapy in Ewing sarcoma.
+(PMID 32437922, 31736243).
+In cases where complete removal of bone sarcoma is not possible, proton therapy may be used to treat tumors without exposing surrounding tissues to high doses of radiation.
 This is particularly important for younger patients, where even low doses of radiation may result in significant late complications.

-Ask your doctor about proton therapy for bone tumors, or contact the University of Florida Proton Therapy Institute to learn more.
+Ask your doctor about proton therapy for bone tumors, or contact the UF Health Proton Therapy Institute to learn more.